Skip to next element

 How does white gold differ from yellow gold?

-White gold is an alloy created by combining yellow gold with other white metals like palladium, silver, or nickel.
+White gold is an alloy that combines yellow gold with other white metals like palladium, silver, or nickel.
 This mixture produces a silvery-white hue, giving white gold its distinct appearance.
-On the other hand, yellow gold is a more traditional gold alloy made by blending gold with copper and silver, resulting in a warm yellow hue.
+On the other hand, yellow gold is a more traditional gold alloy made by combining gold with copper and silver.
+This combination results in a warm yellow hue.

 What is the difference between white gold and platinum?